 The key to winning a disability case is to keep appealing.
 This gives you the opening to provide additional evidence that most likely was missing in any earlier appeals.

 The complexity of the Social Security disability appeal process has made the task of pursuing claims through all the levels of appeal difficult.
 Aware of this problem, the Social Security Administration (SSA) allows you to be represented by attorneys on a contingent fee basis.

 In other words, you can hire a lawyer to represent you with no money up front.
 Social Security regulations limit the payment that attorneys receive.
 The attorney is paid only if you win your case, and payment is a percentage of the past due benefits.

-- As of 2010, the standard contingency fee to the attorney is 25% of all past due benefits up to a maximum of $6,000 if the case is won before appealing to the Appeals Council or to federal district court.
-(This maximum cap may be increased in 2011.)
+- As of 2020, the standard contingency fee to the attorney is 25% of all past due benefits up to a maximum of $6,000 if the case is won before appealing to the Appeals Council or to federal district court.

 - If a case must be appealed to the Appeals Council (which is the appeal prior to Federal Court), the $6,000 maximum cap is removed and the fee is 25% of all past due benefits.

 Legal Representation for Your Social Security Disability Appeal